 This skill, combined with the braked approach, will really help you on the day that you’re flying your reserve into the middle of someone’s backyard.

-When practicing a braked landing, apply about 20- or 25-percent brakes as you turn onto final and hold it.
+When practising a braked landing, apply about 20- or 25-per cent brakes as you turn onto final and hold it.
 You’ll need to adjust your flare altitude and speed as you prepare for landing.
-As your canopy flies more slowly, it will respond as if it is a larger, less-responsive canopy, so if you’re flying in 20-percent brakes, flare about 20-percent higher and about 20-percent harder.
+As your canopy flies more slowly, it will respond as if it is a larger, less-responsive canopy, so if you’re flying in 20-per cent brakes, flare about 20-percent higher and about 20-per cent harder.
 (Those numbers will become less and less reliable as you increase the amount of brake input you are giving the canopy.)
 Your flare will have a little bit more of a “stab” look to it.
-Make sure you have gotten the feel for this maneuver many times up high before trying it near the ground, but be aware that without a ground reference it may be difficult to visualize how the braked approach and flare will work during an actual landing.
+Make sure you have gotten the feel for this maneuver many times up high before trying it near the ground but be aware that without a ground reference it may be difficult to visualize how the braked approach and flare will work during an actual landing.
 Start conservatively, and be prepared to PLF.

 An entire book could be written on the subject of canopy accuracy, so here are just a few of the top pointers to consider.
 First of all, if you want to improve your accuracy, develop a system.
 In the same wind conditions, flying the same canopy, fly the same pattern and see where you land.
 If you are off, adjust your pattern accordingly.